Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 7) Peter Pan’s Flight* (Fantasyland)

-*Pro-tip: Go for the normal queue for your first ride of the day (e.g. Soaring Over the Horizon) and redeem a Fastpass for an attraction later on.
+*Pro-tip: Go for the “normal queue” on your first ride of the day, and get a Disney Premier Access for an attraction later in the day.
 The waiting time for the first ride shouldn’t be too long if you enter the park once it opens.

 Toy Box Cafe